 The AB541 class is usually required in a first-time DUI for someone with a BAC between 0.08% and 0.12% or 0.13%.
-It is a ninety-day outpatient treatment program consisting of certain classes and meetings.
+It is a three months outpatient treatment program consisting of certain classes and meetings.

 The minimum curriculum for this program as well as all other alcohol awareness programs is set under Title 9 of the California Health and Safety Code.
 Each county’s health department can then add classes to the curriculum and require each program provider to include such classes before certifying a completion of the class for the court or DMV.
 For example, in Los Angeles, the Los Angeles County Health Department requires six additional self-help meetings (i.e. AA or NA) above the minimum requirements.
 Orange County requires twelve additional self-help meetings.
 Riverside and San Bernardino also add meetings.
 In other words, the various alcohol awareness programs do vary in their curriculum by county.